DC0202/Flutter-Responsiveness/README.md

 Initialize Screensize for making it Responsive.
 The function call initializes the Screen in following Way:

-- initialHeight and initialWidth are the width and height in which your Screen Layout is default set in for developing Application
+- initialHeight and initialWidth are the width and height in which your Screen Layout is default set in for developing Application.
-- Let's say you, the developer is developing in Google Pixel 3a then it becomes default phone in which Application is developed by the developer
+- Let's say you, the developer is developing in Google Pixel 3a then it becomes default phone in which Application is developed by the developer.
+Make sure to enter the initialHeight and initialWidth for responsiveness
 - Now width and height parameter are the MediaQuery params which will help the in the responsiveness of the application.

 ```dart